 - 2/3 teaspoon of iodized salt

-This is an optimal amount for your thyroid.
-It’s also very beneficial for breast health, mental performance, and the prevention of thyroid cancer.
-Do not go over 1.100 mcg.
-I prefer that women who are low thyroid and low iodine take a controlled, high quality iodine supplement.
+Iodine is also very beneficial for breast health, mental performance, and the prevention of thyroid cancer.
+Do not go over 1.100 mcg supplemental iodine.

 What are iodine deficiency symptoms?